Andre-Codes/bereans_blog/_posts/2025-12-05-the-theocratic-kingdom-introduction.md

 image: /assets/post_images/rediscover_the_kingdom.png
 ---

 The prior two posts were designed as introductions to this blog itself.
 Now, this post will serve as an introduction to George N. H. Peters’ *The Theocratic Kingdom* by way of discussing his very own introduction to the 3-volumes he's written about The Kingdom of God.
+The contents of his introduction can be read in full [here](/gnh-peters/introduction/).

 Covenant, redemption, resurrection, Israel, the Church, and the future are all threads back to this theme.
 Yet modern theology often treats the Kingdom as something nebulous: a feeling in the heart, a moral influence, a renewed social ethic, or vague “kingdom work” we perform in the present age.